-Professor Beckman currently serves as Director of the Center of Social Value Creation (CSVC) and as the Smith ADVANCE Professor for 2015-16.
+Professor Beckman currently serves as Director of the Center of Social Value Creation (CSVC) and as the Smith Diversity Officer.
 She is an Associate Editor at Administrative Science Quarterly and is a Past Division Chair of the Organization and Management Theory division of the Academy of Management.
+She was the ADVANCE Professor for 2015-16.
 She currently teaches doctoral courses in organization and behavioral theory, Implementing Strategy for MBA students, and Social Entrepreneurship for undergraduates.
-Her first faculty position was at University of California, Irvine, where she was most recently the Director of The Don Beall Center for Innovation and Entrepreneurship and Co-Director of the Center for Organizational Research.
+Her first faculty position was at University of California, Irvine, where she was the Director of The Don Beall Center for Innovation and Entrepreneurship and Co-Director of the Center for Organizational Research.
 She spent the 2008-09 academic year visiting at the Haas School at UC Berkeley and Fall 2012 at London Business School.
 She was the 2006 Western Academy of Management Ascendant Scholar and was a Chancellor’s Fellow at UC Irvine from 2008-2011.
 Professor Beckman research has been published in such academic journals as Administrative Science Quarterly,Organization Science, Academy of Management Journal, American Sociological Review, and Journal of Business Venturing.

 - Organizational Learning and Change

 - Entrepreneurship and Social Entrepreneurship (for-profit and education)